nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 ### Step five:

 Drill hole for hanging on hooks.
+I used a 1-inch spade bit.
+I also used a clamp to hold the whole piece together as drilling with spade bits can be jarring for whatever you're working on.

+I took a pencil and lightly drew around the handle to create a rough outline.
+Then, I used my jigsaw to shape the handle.
+It isn't going to be precise, but we can fix some imperfections with sanding.

 Shaping with a jig saw and sanding smooth.